kammryndancy/sentiment-analysis-application/README.md

     - `skip` - Skip results for pagination (default: 0)
 - **GET /api/scraper/stats** - Get statistics about the scraped data

+### Data Processing

+The application includes a data processing module for cleaning, anonymizing, and analyzing text data.

+### DataProcessorManager

+The `DataProcessorManager` class in `services/utils/dataProcessorManager.js` is responsible for orchestrating the data processing workflow.
+It utilizes the following utility functions:

+### Text Preprocessing

+The `text-preprocessor.js` module in `services/utils/dataProcessing/` provides functions for text normalization, tokenization, stopword removal, and lemmatization.

+### Anonymization

+The `anonymizer.js` module in `services/utils/anonymization/` provides functions for masking personally identifiable information (PII) in text data.

 ### MongoDB Structure

 The scraper uses four MongoDB collections: